 To set up a custom installation for Microsoft Entra Connect, go through the wizard pages that the following sections describe.

 On the Express Settings page, select Customize to start a customized-settings installation.
 The rest of this article guides you through the custom installation process.
 Use the following links to quickly go to the information for a particular page:

 Install required components

 When you install the synchronization services, you can leave the optional configuration section unselected.
-Azure AD Connect sets up everything automatically.
+Microsoft Entra Connect sets up everything automatically.
 It sets up a SQL Server 2019 Express LocalDB instance, creates the appropriate groups, and assign permissions.
 If you want to change the defaults, select the appropriate boxes.
 The following table summarizes these options and provides links to additional information.

 After installing the required components, select your users' single sign-on method.
 The following table briefly describes the available options.
 For a full description of the sign-in methods, see User sign-in.

 |Single sign-on option||Description|